 1. Elena/RU: To review the US market practice and revert at the next call on whether it is sufficient for Russian needs.

-2. Ito/Hotta-san (JP): to compare their own MP with US ones and revert at the next call.

 CA279 Claims and Transformations in the T2S context

 The SMPG change request submitted on Market Claims and the business scenario are discussed.
 This is the feedback provided: